It’s not unusual for pet owners to consider their domesticated animals as members of the family.

-Market research by the American Pet Products Association found that U.S. pet owners spent more than $58 billion on their animals in 2014.
-The group estimates that amount will grow to more than $60 billion in 2015.
+Market research by the American Pet Products Association found that U.S. pet owners spent $69.5 billion on their animals in 2017.
+The group estimates that amount will grow to more than $72 billion in 2018.

 However, the Internal Revenue Code does allow a few instances where you can write off some pet costs.

-When you move your pet, deduct it.
-When you put a pet to work, deduct job-related expenses.
-And if your love for animals translates philanthropically, you can write that off, too.
+When you put a pet to work, you may be able to deduct business expenses.
+And if your love for animals translates philanthropically, you can probably write that off, too.

-Take a closer look at these 6 pet-related tax write-offs.
+Here’s a closer look at these five pet-related tax write-offs.

-It sure would be nice if you could add in your furry child’s veterinary charges.
+It sure would be nice if you could add in your furry pet’s veterinary charges.
 Sorry, that’s not going to happen.
-But the IRS does say in Publication 502 that if you need a guide dog, either to compensate for your reduced vision or hearing, you can include the costs of buying, training and maintaining that animal in medical expenses.
+But the IRS does say in Publication 502 that if you need a guide dog to compensate for your reduced vision or hearing, you can include the costs of buying, training and maintaining that animal in medical expenses.

 In general, this includes such things as food, grooming and veterinary care that is necessary to make sure the animal is healthy enough to perform its assistance duties.